Martin Jacques: Personal life

 Jacques met Harinder Kaur (Hari) Veriah, a Malaysian lawyer of Indian descent, while on holiday on the island of Tioman in Malaysia in 1993.
 He later credited her with teaching 'me to see the world from a non-Western perspective [and] ... see my country from an outsider's perspective'.
-They married in England in 1996 and had a son, Ravi.
+They married in England in 1996 and had a son.
 In 1998 they moved to Hong Kong, where Harinder had a posting with her law firm, Lovells.

 While celebrating the new millennium with Jacques and their friends Eric and Marlene Hobsbawm, Harinder had an epileptic seizure and was taken to Ruttonjee Hospital.
 She died there on 2 January 2000, aged 33, after suffering respiratory failure and cardiac arrest.
 Jacques sued the Hospital Authority for clinical negligence.
 While Harinder was in hospital she complained to Jacques: 'I am bottom of the pile here ...
 I am Indian and everyone else here is Chinese'.
-The Hospital contested those comments, arguing the sole evidence was statements made by Jacques.
+The hospital contested those comments, arguing the sole evidence was statements made by Jacques.
 Veriah's death and subsequent discussion of the affair in Hong Kong motivated the 2008 passage of Hong Kong's first specific anti-racism law.
-In 2010, however, the Hospital Authority settled with the family.
+In 2010, the Hospital Authority settled with the family.

-Jacques is chair and founder of the Harinder Veriah Trust, which supports girls from deprived backgrounds with their education at Assunta Primary School and Assunta Secondary School in Petaling Jaya, Malaysia.
+Jacques is chair and founder of the Harinder Veriah Trust, which supports girls from deprived backgrounds with their education at Assunta Primary School, and Assunta Secondary School in Petaling Jaya, Malaysia.
 It has also sponsored young Malaysian lawyers from under-privileged backgrounds to work for two-year stints at Hogan Lovells in London.

 Visiting fellowships and professorships

-From 2003 to 2008 Jacques was a visiting research fellow at the Asia Research Centre of the London School of Economics, and from 2008 to 2012 he was a visiting senior research fellow at IDEAS at the same institution.
+From 2003 to 2008, Jacques was a visiting research fellow at the Asia Research Centre of the London School of Economics.
+From 2008 to 2012, he was a visiting senior research fellow at IDEAS at the same institution.
 Since 2013 he has been a senior fellow at the Department of Politics and International Studies at the University of Cambridge.

 Jacques has also held visiting fellowships or professorships at Aichi University, Nagoya (2005), Ritsumeikan University, Kyoto (2005), Renmin University, Beijing (2005–06), the National University of Singapore (2006 and 2015), the Transatlantic Academy, Washington DC (2010–11 and from 2013), Tsinghua University, Beijing (2011, 2015 and 2016–17) and Fudan University, Shanghai (2017).